ros2hp/grmgr/README.md

 **grmgr** takes **dop** management to the next level however, enabling the  **dop**  to dynamically increase or decrease under the influence of some external event and enable your application to dynamically scale to suite the prevailing system resources.

-## Auto-Scaling an Application using grmgr Dynamic Throttling
+## Auto-Scaling an Application using grmgr

-As mentioned, **_grmgr_** has the ability to **_dynamic throttle_** each parallel component in real-time while the application is running.
+As mentioned, **_grmgr_** has the ability to **_dynamically throttle_** each parallel component in real-time while the application is running.
 It can do this by changing the **_dop_** of each parallel component, up or down, usually in response to some application or system scaling event.
 The ability to scale an application dynamically in real-time represents a powerful application management capability permitting an application's resource consumption to be aligned with other applications running on the server.

 **_grmgr_** has no hooks into system monitors that might be used to trigger scale up or down events, however for applications running in the cloud all that is required is to identify the relevant cloud service and engage with its API.
-In the case of AWS for example, *_grmgr_**  would only need to implement a single API from the SNS service which would give it the ability to respond to CloudWatch scaling alerts.
+In the case of AWS for example, a single API setup in the SNS service is all that is required to get grmgr to respond to CloudWatch scaling alerts.
 Very easy.

 **_grmgr_** can also send regular **_dop_** status reports to an "application dashboard".
-In fact **_grmgr_** has its own internal **_dop_** monitor for each parallel component which is persisted to a table in **_Dynamodb_** every few seconds.
+In fact **_grmgr_** has its own internal **_dop_** monitor for each parallel component that is persisted to a table in **_Dynamodb_** every five seconds.

-Scaling events are sent to **_grmgr_** on a dedicated channel.
-The contents of the message includes the name of the parallel component and the type of scaling event, either a scalar  **_dop_* value to attain as quickly as possible or the name of a predefined scaling up or down profile.
-If the message only contains a scaling event then all parallel components managed by  **_grmgr_** will be affected.
+Scaling events are sent to **_grmgr_** on dedicated channels.
+The contents of the message includes the name of the parallel component and the type of scaling event, either a specific  **_dop_* value or the name of a predefined scaling up or down profile.
+If the message only contains the later, then all parallel components managed by  **_grmgr_** will be affected.

 ## **_grmgr_** Startup and Shutdown

-**_grmgr_** runs as a "asychronous background service" to the application, meaning it runs as a goroutine communicating with the outside world via a number of channels.
+**_grmgr_** runs as a asychronous background service to the application, meaning it runs as a goroutine communicating with the outside world via a number of channels.
 It would typically be started as part of the application initialisation and shutdown just before the application exits.
 Just like a http server, **_grmgr_** listens for requests received on multiple channels and responds to them serially.
-This maintains the intergrity of **_grmgr_** state data as it handles requests from multiple parallel components and external systems concurrently.
+This maintains the intergrity of **_grmgr_** state data as all messages are handled in sequentially.

 A **_grmgr_** service is started using the **_PowerOn()_** method, which accepts a Context and two WaitGroup instances.